Stranger in a Strange Land

 And then there's the alien, Valentine Michael Smith, providing a New Age philosophy (everyone is God, live in the present, love is free) for the narrow-minded, uptight, over-regimented earthlings.
 One wonders now how one could ever have thought this stuff was profound.

-There are some striking narrative moments in the novel and some good irreverent cosmic twists that would do Douglas Adams proud.
+There are some striking narrative moments in the novel and some good irreverent cosmic twists that would do Douglas Adams (The Hitchhiker's Guide to the Galaxy) proud.
 But they're buried in the verbal poses, in the rambling doctrine Heinlein wants to disseminate.

 No single party or sect in America could take all of this novel to heart.
-It's a challenge thrown down to all.
-Not necessarily well aimed or convincingly, but heartfelt.
-For this I still appreciate the novel—either version.
+In fact, Heinlein himself does not seem to do so.
+He thinks he's just tossing out novel ideas to stir up old thinking.
+This novel is a challenge thrown down to all, not necessarily well aimed or convincingly.
+For this it is still possible to appreciate the novel—either the original or edited version.

-But this does not make it a great book.
-I predict Stranger in a Strange Land will continue to decline in our assessment, becoming an historic curiosity as its ideas recede in relevance.
+But this does not make it a great book for all time.
+Stranger in a Strange Land will likely continue to decline in the world's assessment, becoming an historical curiosity as its ideas recede in relevance.

 We need this kind of book when we need it and when we don't we don't.